Script coverage for serious screenwriters and producers

 Your script has only one chance to wow an agent, studio, or contest.
 Make it count.

 Screenplay Readers will read your screenplay and provide experienced, honest script coverage that’s both critical and constructive, pointing out where your script needs more work to give it the best possible shot, while giving you an idea of how an agent, producer, script contest, film investor, or name actor (or one of their script readers) will react, before you send it out.

-We read your script, write script coverage or script notes for it, then email the notes back to you within 24-72 hours so you have fast, honest, and affordable feedback on your script.
+We read your script, write script coverage or script notes for it, then email the notes back to you usually within about 24-72 hours (1-3 business days) so you have fast, honest, and affordable feedback on your script.

 We’ve covered scripts for some of the biggest companies in the film industry

 Our elite script coverage team has worked for CAA, Sundance, JJ Abrams (Bad Robot), ICM, SyFy, Ridley Scott, Curtis Hanson, Warner Bros., Disney, Universal, and more.
 Each and every one of our script analysts has been hand-picked for extensive script analysis and development experience, and are dedicated to helping you improve your script.

 And that’s the key reason that’s kept our clients coming back for over 15 years, and has made us the film industry’s #1 choice for script coverage.